HIGHLIGHTS

 Self-management drives mobile app development and use

 The sense of empowerment and self-management it lends has patients experimenting with various healthcare apps.
-Mobile apps for healthcare follow clear segmentation and can be broadly classified as:
+Health mobile application follows clear segmentation and can be broadly classified as:

 Fitness and wellness apps: The most popular appstrack activity, movement, dietary habits, and other lifestyle behaviors.
 Some are designed to help you set fitness goals; others track calories burned daily; some act as personal trainers with suggestions for new workouts and expert fitness advice, and other apps let you join a supportive community and stay motivated.
 Apps that focus on nutrition, sleep, meditation, and activity tracking are labeled wellness apps.
 While most apps encourage physical activity and healthy eating habits, over-reliance on app-generated recommendations may harm individual needs.
 Also, privacy concerns exist as they collect and use personal health data.